PeDiot/price_prediction_vestiaire_collective/README.md

 **Purpose** : identify a model that best explains the relationship between the price of an item and its characteristics

-**Methode** : implementation of a machine learning library `vc_ml` to almost automate models' training and select the best performing model
+**Method** : implementation of a machine learning library `vc_ml` to almost automate models' training and select the best performing model

 ### `vc_ml`